-Successful completion of this course will enable pupils to progress to National 5 Mathematics.
+Successful completion of this course will enable pupils to progress to National 5 Mathematics or National 5 Applications of Maths.

-National 4 Maths is a vital stepping stone to National 5 Maths which creates many career opportunities.
+National 4 Maths is a vital stepping stone to National 5 Maths or Applications of Maths, which creates many career opportunities.